 - The ERP finance module helps to speed up a company's financial processes and provides audit-proof management of income and expenditure.
 It enables a company to provide transparent financial information to suppliers, customers, financial partners and authorities.

-- Authorised persons in the company receive information they need to understand the financial data of their company.
+- Authorised persons in the company receive the information they need to understand their company's financial data.

 Better planning and budgeting is achieved through analysis and reporting functions of the ERP finance module. - Accounting errors, including data entry errors, are easier to identify and avoid.